Every purchase we make is a choice about the kind of world we want to live in

 There are enterprises across the country that exist to solve social and environmental challenges and are choosing to prioritize people and the planet over private profit.
 Instead of depending on scarce and restricted donor funding, they offer products and services that generate revenue.
 Instead of extracting resources to be accumulated by a few, they reinvest to benefit us all.

-When we choose to source from and support these enterprises, we directly contribute to social and environmental solutions.
-We’re also creating a new story and demonstrating what’s possible.
+When we choose to purchase from and support these enterprises, we directly contribute to social and environmental solutions.
+Together, we’re building strong local economies that put people and the planet first.

 Selling